apache/storm/docs/Performance.md

 will take longer to become visible to the downstream consumer who is waiting to process them.
 This can increase the average end-to-end latency for these messages.
 The latency can get very bad if the batch sizes are large and the topology is not experiencing high traffic.

-`topology.producer.batch.size` : The batch size for writes into the receive queues of any spout/bolt are controlled via this setting.
+`topology.producer.batch.size` : The batch size for writes into the receive queue of any spout/bolt is controlled via this setting.
 This setting impacts the communication within a worker process.
 Each upstream producer maintains a separate batch to a component's receive queue.
 So if two spout instances are writing to the same downstream bolt instance, each of the spout instances will have maintain a separate batch.